PIH/rwanda-server-build/README.md

 Manifest for staging-server-build

 README.md:				General description (this file) staging-scripts/
-  crontab:						Crontab for the nightly copy nightly-copy.sh:		Nightly copy of war, modules, databases setup-folders.sh:		Setup directories for staging server setup-keys.sh 			Instructions for password-less setup conf rwanda.sh:					Specific variables for Rwanda (2 production servers) rwanda-local.sh: 		Similar to previous file, but with local IP addresses and ports
+  crontab:				Crontab for the nightly copy nightly-copy.sh:		Nightly copy of war, modules, databases setup-folders.sh:		Setup directories for staging server setup-keys.sh 		Instructions for password-less setup conf
+  env-template:			Template file with variables for build